 Social gatherings – Remember:

 Please keep to these rules to keep the community you live in safe and to avoid a fine from the Police.
+If you are concerned that coronavirus regulations are not being adhered to in relation to gatherings, reports can be made to 101.

 Remember, extreme or persistent noise will be perceived as anti-social behaviour and will be dealt with by Cardiff Council, South Wales Police and/or your University through the Student Code of Conduct.
 Be a good neighbour and make sure you are not the perpetrator!